mcteamster/white/docs/images.md

 ### UTF-16 Encoding
 `UTF-16` is a standard for character encoding on the web, and takes up 1-2 bytes per character.

 Additionally `boardgame.io` requires the gamestate object to be `JSON` serialisable.
+This rules out the use of more sophisticated types for representing image information.

 Stringifying javascript `objects` and `arrays` with many elements adds noticable bloat, (due to all the extra quotes `"` colons `:` and commas `,`).

 A JSON serialised javascript object with multi-digit numbers will also encode each digit as its own character byte.
 Since one byte can represent numbers up to 255, this becomes wasteful from two-digit numbers onwards, which are very common in the RLE array.

-These factors are simultaneously addressed by transforming the RLE array into a string of characters corresponding to the UTF-16 character code of the run value (plus an offset of `32` to avoid non-printable ASCII characters).
+These factors are simultaneously addressed by transforming the RLE array into a string of UTF-16 characters.
+These characters correspond to the UTF-16 character codes of the run values (plus an offset of `32` (`#x20`) to avoid non-printable ASCII characters).

-Run values of `223` and under take up 1 byte, and values between `224-55263` take up two.
-Run lengths over `55263` are broken down into multiple runs to keep the resulting character within the hexadecimal range of `#x20-#xD7FF` for encoding compatibility.
-Run values of this size are outliers and take up at least a quarter of the image, which reduces the overall RLE array size anyway.
+Therefore, run values of `223` and under take up 1 byte, and values between `224-55263` take up two.
+Run lengths over `55263` need to be broken down into multiple runs to keep the resulting character within the hexadecimal range of `#x20-#xD7FF` for encoding compatibility.
+Any run values of this size would be outliers and take up almost a quarter of the image, reducing the overall RLE array size anyway.

 These raw UTF-16 strings tend to be at most `a few kilobytes` and reliably beat built-in `.png` compression by at least a factor of 2.